LoCash

-LoCash (stylized as LOCASH), formerly known as LoCash Cowboys, is an American country music duo consisting of vocalists Chris Lucas and Preston Brust.
-They have released 3 studio albums, one each for Average Joes Entertainment, Reviver Records, and Wheelhouse Records.
-The duo has charted 3 songs on the Billboard Hot Country Songs and 13 songs on the Country Airplay chart.
-Their highest-charting single is "I Know Somebody", which topped the Billboard Country Airplay chart in 2016.
-In addition to their own material, the members of LoCash co-wrote Keith Urban's number-one single "You Gonna Fly" and Tim McGraw's "Truck Yeah".
+LoCash (stylized in all caps), formerly known as LoCash Cowboys, is an American country music duo from Nashville.
+It consists of Chris Lucas and Preston Brust, both of whom are vocalists, songwriters, and guitarists.
+They have released 3 studio albums, one each for Average Joes Entertainment, Reviver Records, and Wheelhouse.
+In 2024, the duo started their own record label, Galaxy Record Label.
+They have charted 4 songs on the Billboard Hot Country Songs and 13 songs on the Country Airplay chart.
+Their highest-charting singles are "I Know Somebody" and their newest number 1 "Hometown Home", which topped the Billboard Country Airplay chart in 2016 and 2025, respectively.
+In addition to their own material, the members of LoCash co-wrote Keith Urban's "You Gonna Fly" and Tim McGraw's "Truck Yeah".